mdrazasheikh/awr_test/README.md

 * Only non reserved vehicle are shown in the listing
 * Not all the options available with the APIs are shown to Customer
 * Products are taken into account as simple products
+* All the products are assigned to <code>Preowned vehicles</code> category.
+The landing page is not configured to show any products.
+Click on the <code>Preowned vehicles</code> to load the active vehicle list

 ## License